 The best option a cat owner can take is to give (or sell) their cat to a person or family they’re well acquainted with.
 Ideally, they will have a safe home, reasonable finances to ensure the cat can receive treatment, and a full understanding of the care a cat requires.
 If the owner will be giving the cat without receiving payment, a bill of sale should still be used to record that the transfer took place.

 Option 2 – Utilize Social Media / Your Network

 After exhausting all other options, one can bring their cat to a shelter.
 There are private and local government-run shelters.
-Most require the owner to pay a fee to drop their cat off.
-Weaker, older, and/or cats of ill health are often the first ones to be euthanized if the shelter is running out of space.
-While sad, it’s a reality that must be done in order to be able to continue accepting animals.
+Most require the owner to pay a fee to drop off their pet.
+Weaker, older, or sick cats are often the first ones to be euthanized if the shelter is running out of space.
+While sad, it’s a reality that cannot be ignored if the shelters wish to continue accepting new animals.